 For campus-specific policies and programs, see the individual campus web sites.

-- In 2012, the University added 32 LEED certifications, including five projects that received LEED Platinum, the highest rating available;
+- In 2013, the University added 23 LEED certifications, including 13 projects that received LEED Platinum, the highest rating available;

-- Annual avoided costs from energy efficiency projects implemented to date are above $37 million; cumulative avoided costs from energy efficiency projects implemented since 2004 are now over $90 million;
+- Annual avoided costs from energy efficiency projects implemented to date are approximately $28 million; cumulative avoided costs from energy efficiency projects implemented since 2004 are now over $110 million;

-- Eight campuses have met the goal of decreasing per capita potable water consumption by 20 percent.
+- Seven campuses and medical centers have met the goal of decreasing per capita potable water consumption by 20 percent;

 Previous Annual Reports